Thyme for Some Sage Advice

 Milestone Celebration: Your Favorite Posts

-This weekend Your Health is on Your Plate passed 100,000 hits!
-Just two years old, the blog is being shared far and wide, across the country and around the globe.
-To celebrate, dear reader, I am sharing your 10 most popular posts.
-New readers, here is your chance to catch up with all the best posts and to share them with your friends and family.
-It’s not too late, in fact, it’s never too late.
+This weekend, Your Health is on Your Plate (YHIOYP) passed 100,000 hits!
+Just two years old, the blog is being read and shared across the country and around the globe.
+To celebrate, today I am sharing the ten most popular posts.
+New readers, this is your chance to catch up, to read the best posts, and to share them with your friends and family.
+It’s not too late; it’s never too late.

-So, drumroll please, your favorite choices for best blog post (in no particular order) are:
+Your favorite choices for best blog post (in no particular order) are these:

-Finally, speaking of favorites, many thanks to all of you for the great recipes that continue to come our way, and thank you for reading YHIOYP.
+Finally, speaking of favorites, many thanks to all of you for the great questions and recipes that have come our way, and thank you for reading YHIOYP.